-- Operating in a socially responsible manner with high regard to safety standards, environmental regulations and community relations; and - Advancing the Moss Mine to the development stage, primarily through the completion of the arbitration and establishment of the joint venture agreement with Patriot Gold Corp. ("Patriot Gold"), and the subsequent closing of the Macquarie Bank Limited ("Macquarie Bank") debt financing, equipment financing with a major US bank and an equity financing.
+- Operating in a socially responsible manner with high regard to safety standards, environmental regulations and community relations; and - Securing financing and advancing the Moss Mine to the development stage.

+The Company announced on May 12, 2016 that it has signed an agreement with Patriot Gold Corp. ("Patriot Gold") to purchase their remaining 30% interest in the Moss Gold/Silver Mine.
+Further details are noted in Subsequent Events (Section 3) and Outlook and Strategy (Section 5).

-2. First Quarter 2016 Operating and Financial Highlights
+2. Third Quarter 2016 Operating and Financial Highlights